JamieDawson/posthog-movie-app/README.md

 ![Screenshot of the Surveys page on Posthog](./src/assets/survey_1.png) 2.
 Click "Create Survey" and select which one you want.
 I'll be going with the one that is the most popular and allows users to type out their feedback.

-![Screenshot of the page where you select the kind of survey you want.](./src/assets/survey_2.png) From here you're going to see a lot of options to customize your app:
+![Screenshot of the page where you select the kind of survey you want.](./src/assets/survey_2.png) From here, you're going to see a lot of options to customize your app:

 - Presentation: I'd recommend the Popover option for starting.
 This will make your survey pop up on the screen.
 - Steps: Customize what the question says and what the submit button can say.
 - Customization: Change how it looks, from size to color.
 - Display conditions: Keep it **All Users** for now.
-You can hange it later to fit certain conditions
+You can change it later to fit certain conditions
 - Completion Conditions: For testing, I'm keeping it as is

 Once you've customized your survey, click Save at the top right of the screen.